Statistic Glendale Missouri National

 Is Glendale Family Friendly?

-A family-friendly city like Glendale can prioritize the well-being and needs of families, creating an environment where children thrive, parents feel supported and families can enjoy a high quality of life together.
-Family-friendly cities are also known to foster a strong sense of community, with neighbors supporting and looking out for one another.
-These areas could also boast excellent educational opportunities, including high-quality schools, libraries and extracurricular activities.
+Glendale, as a family-friendly city, places a significant emphasis on the well-being and needs of families, fostering an environment where children thrive, parents feel supported and families can collectively enjoy a high quality of life.
+These cities are characterized by their strong sense of community, with neighbors actively supporting and looking out for one another.
+Additionally, they often offer exceptional educational opportunities, including top-quality schools, well-stocked libraries and diverse extracurricular activities.
 Access to quality education is essential for children's development and future success.
 By prioritizing the well-being of its residents, such cities become vibrant and resilient communities where families can truly flourish.
-In Glendale, 53% of families have kids under the age of 18 and 72% of residents over 15 years old are married.
-These demographics put this area in a position to reap the benefits of a family-friendly area.
+In Glendale, 53% of families have children under the age of 18, and 72% of residents aged over 15 are married.
+These demographics position this area to reap the benefits of being a family-friendly locality.

 Why are Demographics Important?